Far Horizons offers 14 participants an extraordinary 17-day archaeological sojourn that includes nine UNESCO World Heritage Sites.

 Once a humming Roman metropolis, monumental structures, colossal baths, and a 9,000-seat theatre still proclaim the importance of Sagalassos.
 Markedly, this was the highest city in the Roman Empire.
 The Sagalassos Archaeological Project has made many remarkable discoveries recently.
 In particular, the finds include a colossal, 15-foot-tall statue of the emperor Hadrian, as well as huge portrait heads of Marcus Aurelius and the empress Faustina.
 We will inspect many of these breathtaking treasures in the Burdur Museum that we visit this afternoon.

-Afterwards, we will drive to Antalya, majestically situated atop 150-foot cliffs overlooking the Mediterranean coast.
+Afterward, we will drive to Antalya, majestically situated atop 150-foot cliffs overlooking the Mediterranean coast.
 The award-winning renovations of the Old Port Section have recaptured the charm of the age-old Roman and Ottoman styles.

 Our hotel for the next two nights is in the Ruin Adalya Hotel.
 A series of beautifully restored 19th-century Ottoman mansions, the complex is located within the Roman walls encircling the ancient section of town and rests on the remains of Roman Antalya, which we will visit.
 Dinner is on our own to discover one of Antalya’s fine dining establishments.
 (B/L)